Cowboys & Indians

 "I'm good and you?" she said releasing him and stepping back to admire him.

-"I ain't had a decent cup of coffee for three days and I ain't met a curry-clown I didn't wanna throw under a bus," said Jones with a wink as Gracie laughed out loud.
+"I ain't had a decent cup of coffee for three days and I ain't met a curry-clown I didn't wanna throw under a bus," said Jones with a wink as Gracie

 "Come on, I have a pot at the office," said Gracie as she grabbed her handbag and they started out of the hotel.